Parent or carer frequently asked questions

 From 2026 to 2032, you will see early childhood education and care services progressively begin to offer a universal teacher-led preschool program for 3-year-olds.

-Services will offer preschool programs of between 6 and 15 hours during the roll-out, based on their capacity, with all children able to access a 15-hour program by 2032.
+Services will deliver Flying Start 3-year-old preschool programs for between 6 and 15 hours during the roll-out, based on their capacity.
+All South Australian children will be able to access a 15-hour program by 2032.

-Long day care services that meet the workforce and quality requirements will be among the first to deliver universal 3-year-old preschool programs.
+Long day care services that meet the workforce and quality requirements are among the first to deliver universal 3-year-old preschool programs.
 This makes sense, because more than 60% of 3-year-olds are already in long day care.
-Long day care services that are ready to deliver in 2026 will be confirmed by mid-2025.
-More long day care services will join in future years, as the workforce grows.
+More services will join in future years, as the workforce grows.

-Government and non-government sessional preschools (sometimes called kindergartens) will also phase in the availability of 3-year-old preschool places from 2026.
-This will start with rural and regional communities, before moving on to other parts of the state.
+Government and non-government sessional preschools (sometimes called kindergartens) are also phasing in the availability of 3-year-old preschool places from 2026, starting with rural and regional communities, before moving on to other parts of the state.
 This means that areas with limited access to early childhood education and care will be prioritised in the early stages of the roll-out.

 For more information, see the roll-out plan.

-Aboriginal children, and children in out-of-home care, were already eligible for 12 hours of 3-year-old preschool at government services and in 2024 this increased to 15 hours.
-This will continue to be an entitlement for these children, regardless of other services they may be enrolled in.
+Aboriginal children, and children in out-of-home care, will continue to eligible for 15 hours of 3-year-old preschool at government services, regardless of other services they may be enrolled in.

-We’re investing in 3-year-old preschool programs to contribute to South Australia’s strong reputation for quality early learning.
-This includes supporting early childhood teachers to have more planning time (above the Award) and professional learning, and support to lift the quality of services that need it.
+Rolling out Flying Start 3-year-old preschool will contribute to South Australia’s strong reputation for quality early learning.
+We're also supporting early childhood teachers to have more planning time (above the Award) and professional learning, and support to lift the quality of services that need it.
 Services will also have access to quality curriculum resources and connections to allied health and other supports for children and families.

 Long day care 3-year-old programs suit families who need longer days of early childhood education and require services that operate for at least 48 weeks a year.
 That’s why more than 60% of 3-year-olds in South Australia are already in long day care.